Workers’ Compensation Insurance in Indiana

 Who needs workers’ comp insurance in Indiana?

+Every state has different requirements for workers’ compensation insurance.
 Most businesses with employees in the state of Indiana must have workers’ compensation insurance.
-This policy covers the cost of medical treatment when an employee is injured on the job.
+This policy covers the cost of medical treatment when an employee suffers a work injury.
 Unlike workers’ comp laws in some states, the number of employees at a business has no bearing on the requirement in Indiana.

 Indiana’s workers’ compensation laws apply to full-time employees, company executives, employees working outside the state (as long as they have an Indiana working relationship), part-time employees, minor employees, and certain students receiving federally funded on-the-job training.